-The independent directors gave medium to good marks to both the chief executive officer and executive vice president for their work on the Company's strategic planning and business development, assessing their performance at 100% of the independent directors' expectations.
-Based on the level of continued losses in the Company's Converged Services business segment, the two senior executives were given a low evaluation and their performance was assessed at 0% on this factor.
-The independent directors gave high marks for the overall performance of the chief executive officer and executive vice president, assessing their performance at 200% of the independent directors' expectations.
-Based on the assessment of the independent directors both the chief executive officer and executive vice president directors both the chief executive officer and executive vice president directors both the chief executive officer and executive vice president directors both the chief executive officer and executive vice president directors both the chief executive officer and executive vice president directors both the chief executive officer and executive segment of the independent directors both the chief executive officer and executive vice president achieved 80% of target for their personal objectives.
-Along with the combined performance on the company-wide objectives, which reflected 50% of the two senior officers' overall incentive bonus target, these two executives achieved a combined 113% of their targeted bonus.
+The independent directors gave good to high marks to both the chief executive officer and executive vice president for their work on the Company's strategic planning and business development, assessing their performance at 150% of the independent directors' expectations.
+Based on the lack of significant turnaround in performance and delays in executing an exit strategy in the Company's Converged Services business segment, the two senior executives were given a low to medium evaluation and their performance was assessed at 50% on this factor.
+The independent directors gave medium marks for the performance of the chief executive officer regarding improvement in shareholder communications, assessing his performance at 100% of the independent directors' expectations.
+The independent directors gave exceptional marks for the performance of the chief operating officer regarding achievement of the Company's budgeted goals with respect to expansion and enhancement of its PCS network, assessing his performance at 200% of the independent directors' expectations.
+The chief financial officer achieved medium to good results for a performance of 100% on both areas of focus based on timetables and deadlines for implementing changes in each area.

+Based on the assessment of the independent directors, the chief executive officer and the executive vice president achieved 100% and 120% of target, respectively, for their personal objectives, and the chief financial offer achieved 100% of target for her personal objectives.
+Along with the combined performance on the company-wide objectives, the chief executive officer, the executive vice president, and the chief financial officer achieved 74%, 86% and 72%, respectively, of their total targeted bonus.